 In the present paper, we study the above inversion problem by focusing on a particular case that $M = G$, where $G$ is a connected, compact Lie group, endowed with a bi-invariant Riemannian metric $\langle \cdot, \cdot \rangle_G$ and the Haar measure $\mu$ induced by the volume form of the metric.
 The main purpose of this paper is to solve the following questions:

 \begin{question} What is the average signature of length-minimizing geodesic paths in $G$? \end{question}

-As we will show in section \ref{sec:average-signature}, the above question is well posed since given a generic pair of $g,h\in G$, there is a \emph{unique} length-minimizing geodesic $\gamma_{g,h}$ connecting $g$ and $h$.
-Thus we may define the average signature on $G$ by
+As we will show in section \ref{sec:average-signature}, the above question is well posed since given a generic pair of $g,h\in G$ \footnote{Here we mean that for any $g \in G$, $h$ lies outside the cut locus of $g$; see Section \ref{sec:average-signature} for the detailed explanations.}, there is a \emph{unique} length-minimizing geodesic $\gamma_{g,h}$ connecting $g$ and $h$.
+Thus we may define the average signature on $G$ (with respect to a specified Haar measure $\mu$ on $G$) by